 Peter Jackson has been a who fan for pretty much his entire life.
-He apparently directed “the Frighteners” whilst dressed as the fourth Doctor.
+He apparently directed “the Frighteners” whilst dressed as the Fourth Doctor.
 He also appeared in Peter Davisons spoof “The Fiv(ish) Doctors Reboot”.
 Jackson has expressed interest in directing an episode of Doctor Who with a Dalek as payment.
 Sadly nothing has come of this so far.
 Surely its worth sacrificing one Dalek prop to have Peter Jackson direct an episode?
 Jackson’s favourite Doctor is Sylvester McCoy who he cast as Radagast the Brown in “The Hobbit” trilogy.

 4/ Craig Ferguson

 Craig Ferguson has done a lot to promote Doctor Who in recent years and has played a key role in its growing popularity stateside.
 On top of that he was also once in a band with current Doctor Peter Capaldi.
-He truly deserves a place on any list of notable Who fans.

 3/ Grant Morrison

 Grant Morrison has often spoken of his love for Doctor Who and actually began his career writing stories for Doctor Who magazine.
 He has also included a number of references to the show in his work.